bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 Execute the following command

-`./createPackageVersion.sh DH namespaced_org "Simple Data Table" simpleDataTable "" "" your@email.com`
+`./createPackageVersion.sh DH sand "Simple Data Table" simpleDataTable "" "" your@email.com`

 You should receive the error